Hot, humid weather expected in most parts of country

 Hot and humid weather is expected in most parts of the country during the next twelve hours.

-However, rain with wind and thundershower is expected at isolated places in northeast Punjab, Kashmir and adjoining areas.
+However, rain-wind/thundershower is expected at isolated places in Kashmir, Islamabad, Potohar region, north/northeast Punjab and upper Khyber Pakhtunkhwa.

 Temperature of some major cities recorded this morning:

-Islamabad twenty-five degree centigrade, Lahore twenty-nine, Karachi twenty-eight, Peshawar twenty-seven, Quetta twenty-one, Gilgit and Muzaffarabad twenty-two and Murree seventeen degree centigrade.
+Islamabad twenty-six degree centigrade, Lahore twenty-eight, Karachi and Peshawar twenty-nine, Quetta twenty-four, Gilgit twenty-one, Muzaffarabad twenty-four and Murree seventeen degree centigrade.

 According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with few chances of rain-wind and thundershower during the evening and night time is expected in Srinagar, Jammu, Leh, Pulwama, Anantnag, Shopian and Baramula.